gruntwork-io/docs/_docs-sources/iac/usage/using-the-library.md

 }
 ```

 In this test, we first generate data so that the test run creates resources with unique names.
-Next, we create the Terraform `options`, which indicates the folder in which the Terraform module we want to test is located and sets the values that will be passed in for variables.
+Next, we create the Terraform `options`, which indicate the folder in which the Terraform module we want to test is located and sets the values that will be passed in for variables.
 Then, we set up a `terraform destroy` operation, which will always run regardless of the test status.
 Then, we run `terraform init` and `terraform apply` to create the resources.
 Finally, we validate that the name of the AWS Lambda function that was created matches the expected name.

 ### Run the test